-Configure: MPEG Input Settings will allow you to configure the inputs for any type of input: MPEG over IP (GigE), ASI, RF or Edge.
+Configure: MPEG Input Settings allows you to configure the inputs for any type of input: MPEG over IP (GigE), ASI, RF or Edge.
 For any MPEG over IP input, Use Configure: MPEG Input Settings to configure the Ethernet connection(s).
 Sentry will not receive the transport stream input over the Ethernet unless the settings are correctly configured.

-Use MPEG Input Settings to specify Unicast or Multicast transport stream input.
-If using Unicast, only one input port is required.
-If using Multicast, the number of input ports is a licensed setting.
-For each input port the corresponding Group IP numbers and associated multicast ports can be specified.
-There are validity checks on the values entered but multicast ports from 1 to 65535 are valid.
+Use MPEG Input Settings to specify Unicast or Multicast transport stream input for each port.
+The number of input ports is a licensed setting.
+For each input port, the corresponding Group IP numbers and associated multicast ports can be specified for each Multicast Port.
+Unicast ports only require Destination Port.
+There are validity checks on the values entered, but ports from 1 to 65535 are valid.